awsdocs/iam-user-guide/doc_source/introduction_access-management.md

 ## Policies and Groups<a name="intro-access-groups"></a>

 You can organize IAM users into *IAM groups* and attach a policy to a group\.
 In that case, individual users still have their own credentials, but all the users in a group have the permissions that are attached to the group\.
-Use groups for easier permissions management, and to follow our [IAM Best Practices](best-practices.md)\.
+Use groups for easier permissions management, and to follow our [Security Best Practices in IAM](best-practices.md)\.

 ![\[Users can be organized into groups to make it easier to manage permissions, because users have the permissions assigned to a group.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/iam-intro-users-and-groups.diagram.png)